2BrightSparks

 How does scripting work in SyncBackPro?

-2. Next, you must install the script before using it.
-Go to the burger menu Burger Menu (on the top-left of SyncBackPro main window) > select Scripts.
-Click on the Install button and select the script you would like to use.
+2. When you create a new script, you can import (install) it once it is saved (you will be prompted).
+Alternatively, you can install an existing script by going to the burger menu Burger Menu (on the top-left of SyncBackPro main window) > select Scripts, clicking on the Install button and then selecting the script you would like to use.

 Install Script